AkashGit21/ms-template/README.md

     *IN PROGRESS*
 1. **Documentation**

-    Visit https://akashgit21.github.io/ms-template/docs for viewing the documentation of Services.
+    Visit [here](https://akashgit21.github.io/ms-template/docs) to view the documentation of Services.
     Documentation will be updated as per the modifications and changes in business logic.
 Also, the documentation is auto-generated.
 Hence, less focus may be there in some scenarios.

+1. **Rate Limiting**

+    The middleware to rate limit requests has been applied.
+By default, it is 2requests/min.
+To modify the limit, update `RefreshDuration` and `QueriesPerInterval` in this [file](./internal/server/interceptors/rate_limit.go).

 1. **Pagination**

     The concept of pagination has been supported for List calls such as ```GET v1/movies```.